We aim to provide good quality homes and services to our customers. Sometimes we fail to do that, and we'll put things

 - agree with you the frequency and method of contact during the investigation

 If the matter can't be resolved immediately an action plan may be needed.
-Action plans will state the steps we are going to take to resolve the complaint and will include timescales.
+Action plans will state the steps we're going to take to resolve the complaint and will include timescales.
 This will be agreed with you as soon as possible and no later than ten working days from receipt of your complaint.

 We'll then investigate the complaint thoroughly and work to deliver an effective resolution for you.
 We'll then tell you the outcome of our investigation and explain why we reached the conclusion we did.

 If you're dissatisfied with our response, you can ask for your complaint to be escalated to stage two of our process.
-Our policy sets out the situations where we will consider escalation.
+Our policy sets out the situations where we'll consider escalation.

 At this stage of the process, a senior manager, not previously involved, will carry out a complete review of the circumstances surrounding your complaint.
 They will: